 After the opening of the Fusehill Street workhouse, the former St Cuthert's workhouse was coverted for use as a home for the union's pauper children, known as Harraby Hill House.

 Boys at Harraby Hill House could join a military-style band.

-A British Railways hostel later stood on the site which is now occupied by a modern hotel.
+A British Railways hostel later stood on the Harraby Hill site which is now occupied by a modern hotel.

-- Cumbria Archive Centre, Petteril Bank House, Petteril Bank Road, Carlisle CA1 3AJ.
+- Carlisle Archive Centre, Lady Gillford's House, Petteril Bank Road, Carlisle CA1 3AJ.
 Limited holdings include Guardians' minutes (printed, 1897-1930).